 It’s not your imagination: Your tween’s friendships have gotten trickier and that can mean major drama at home.
+Middle school drama is inevitable but during these pandemic times, it can feel even more overwhelming.

 The middle school years create the perfect storm of changes, says teen life coach Sheri Gazitt.